trabucayre/redpitaya/README.md

 # redpitaya

-This repository provides buildroot based support for redpitaya board.
+This repository provides buildroot based support for redpitaya (14 and 16 bits) board.

 It uses the BR2_EXTERNAL mecanism to add this support in buildroot.